LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220326.md

 **Gdude**: Right, that's great.
 Thanks **LambdAurora**.
 That was quite a lot, don't worry.
 In that case, I will cover the Community Team stuff.
 Outreach Team has been fairly busy. **Southpaw** wrote up a nice new blog post on the upcoming beta, which is a thing everyone should read if they want to learn a little bit more about it.
 We also moved the #openings channel which was on the community server to the website.
 So if anyone is wondering what teams need help, or you know, just have openings, you can check that out here.
 I'm sure there'll be a link in the podcast notes as well.

-And we also set up a channel in the community server called #social-feed. **Southpaw** is starting to make use of Twitter.
+And we also set up a channel in the community server called `#social-feed`. **Southpaw** is starting to make use of Twitter.
 If you're not following us there and you're a Twitter person, please do go ahead and do so.
 But that channel will also show anything we tweet, so you can keep an eye on it from Discord as well.

 Other than that, non-Outreach Team stuff, not a whole pile.
 I did make a small change to the community server's gallery threads.
 They'll try and figure out a default name based on the text that you put into your gallery post at the start.
 Otherwise, not too busy here at the moment.

 Alrighty, that about covers all the teams for today.
 Did anyone on Mumble have anything they wanted to talk about today?
 Alright, I'll say that's a no. No problem at all.
 Alright, in that case, we'll get to the questions. **AlexIIL**, you claimed a question.
 Would you like to go ahead and take that?

 **AlexIIL**: Sure, the question by **RTTV**: "can we detect if *the* Quilt Loader entrypoint is being called on a client or server through a method param or something?"
 The answer is, not through a method parameter.
-There's a class MinecraftQuiltLoader, it's got getEnvironmentType(), which will give you the current environment.
+There's a class `MinecraftQuiltLoader`, it's got `getEnvironmentType()`, which will give you the current environment.
 So yeah, you can use that instead of anything else.

 **Gdude**: That certainty looks like it'll make life a lot easier.
 Alright, **LambdAurora**, yeah, you can take that one.

 **LambdAurora**: **Patbox** asks, "Do you plan [on] releasing Beta for 1.18.2 or [going] straight for snapshots?"

 Basically it'll be kind of both, because we have to maintain for the snapshots, that's for sure.
 Because as we fall behind, that'll be hell to update.
 But I think going for 1.18.2 is really important too, because it's kind of a stable release.
 So currently all the PRs target that version.
 And once they're merged, they'll update to 1.19.
 I think we will keep Beta for 1.18.2.
 But if it becomes too difficult, it'll be a bit scary, but I think it'll be fine.

 And it will be kind of important, because it'll prove that we're capable of maintaining it on a stable release.
 And also make sure that we do update to newer versions.
 After when we release, we will have to support a stable release, and we will have to update to snapshots to make sure that they'll be available during the launch of the next new release.
 So I think we will just do it directly directly for Beta too.
 It might be simpler also for PR, because if a PR gets a stable release, it's much easier to review and integrate than having two updates a week because of snapshots.
 So, yeah, ~~different people~~.

 **Gdude**: Thank you, **LambdAurora**.
 We've got two unclaimed questions in the backlog here.
-While they're sorting that out, feel free to use /ask to ask any more questions you might have.
+While they're sorting that out, feel free to use `/ask` to ask any more questions you might have.

 **CheaterCodes**: I think since no one really knows the answer, might as well just take it. **isXander**: "Will other language support like Kotlin require a seperate (sic) compatibility mod like Fabric or will Quilt have this out-the-box in QSL/Loader?"

 I'm actually not entirely sure about the complete history here, but it is a topic that was at some point hotly debated.
 So, the answer is unfortunately not a simple Yes or No here.
 However, even if we don't end up puting it into QSL, there's a good chance that if there's a decent attempt at implementation, it'll fall under dependency auto-downloading.
 Which means that people will at least not have to manually include it.
 But yeah, it's not quite clear-cut yet.
 There's opinions for either side, so we'll have to see what turns up.

 **Gdude**: Thanks for that, **CheaterCodes**. **AlexIIL**, you can take that if you like.

 **AlexIIL**: So **RTTV** asks, "Like *the* entrypoint, are there any \"FAPI features\" that will be present on Quilt Loader without installing QSL?

 So technically Fabric loader contains all of Fabric's entrypoints.
 There basically aren't any other FAPI feature in Quilt Loader because Quilt Loader is just from Fabric Loader, not the entirety of FAPI.
 So not really.

 **Gdude**: If I remember correctly, the point was more to provide the framework to add features rather than just having them directly in Loader, right?